Back to Blog

 It can present day to day difficulties and often be misunderstood.
 Many autistic people have co-occurring conditions such as anxiety, depression, Attention Deficit Hyperactivity Disorder (ADHD) and Obsessive Compulsive Disorder (OCD).
 Oftentimes these conditions can mask autistic traits, making one's areas of difficulty a bit more challenging to understand.

-You might decide to go through the assessment process in order to better understand yourself or your relationships, or to find ways to generally improve your mental health.
+You might decide to go through the assessment process to obtain a diagnosis, in order to better understand yourself or your relationships, or to find ways to generally improve your mental health.

-If you decide to have an assessment, read on to learn what to expect.
+If you decide to have an Autism Spectrum Disorder (ASD) assessment as an adult, read on to learn what to expect.

 Autism assessments take between 1 hour and 30 minutes and 3 hours.
 They are conducted by a multidisciplinary team consisting psychologists and/or mental health nurses, as well as a psychiatrist.